pivot-access-ltd/bma-offline-docs/src/configuration-settings-reference-6347.md

 - *Actions column*: Each table row has an "Actions" column, which allows you to edit delete the snippet in that row, depending upon your role.

-Note that if the table becomes longer than one screen will accomodate, paging buttons will appear at the bottom of the screen.
+Note that if the table becomes longer than one screen will accommodate, paging buttons will appear at the bottom of the screen.
 A search bar is also provided to help you locate a particular snippet in a longer list.

 <a href="#heading--Package-repos"><h2 id="heading--Package-repos">Package repos</h2></a>